 Business Permit Application: decryption

-The main application form is entitled “Business Permit Application and Related Notification.”
+The main form for an application for a business permit is entitled “Business Permit Application (including the declaration of honour)”.

 Personal information